abdjiber/Interpretable-Machine-Learning-for-Precision-Aging/README.md

-This repository contains the code source of experiments performed in the paper "Impact of daily lifestyle activities on the cognitive health of older adults: An interpretable machine learning approach" submitted at NeurIPS 2022".
-In this paper, we used the Explainable Boosting Machine (EBM) model to assess the relationship between background factors (Age and Education), daily lifestyle activities, and the cognitive health of older adults.
+This repository contains the code source of experiments performed in the paper "Interpretable Machine Learning for Precision Aging" submitted to the Cognitive Computation journal and additional results.
+In this paper, we used the Explainable Boosting Machine (EBM) model to assess the relationship between background factors, socio-economic status, daily lifestyle activities, and the cognitive health of older adults.

 # MODULES